This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Malignant mesothelioma is an extremely aggressive form of cancer that is caused by exposure to asbestos.
-Its latency period—the time from first asbestos exposure to showing signs and symptoms and being diagnosed—is very long compared with other cancer types.
-People with mesothelioma may not become aware of their cancer until 25 or more years have passed since their first exposure to asbestos-containing materials.
-Mesothelioma grows and spreads with devastating speed, and unless the cancer is caught very early on and treated immediately, it can shorten life expectancy in its victims significantly.
+Malignant mesothelioma is a rare and aggressive cancer caused by asbestos exposure.
+Its latency period (the time between initial exposure and diagnosis) is long compared with other cancer types.
+People with mesothelioma may not become aware of their cancer for decades after their first exposure to asbestos-containing materials.
+Mesothelioma grows and spreads with devastating speed, and unless the cancer is caught early and treated immediately, it can significantly shorten life expectancy.

 What is Photodynamic Therapy?

-Photodynamic therapy (PDT) is a newly-approved treatment for certain types of cancer, including malignant mesothelioma.
-In PDT, a patient is injected with a drug that is specially designed to travel to the area in the body where the cancer is, and to remain inert until activated by light.
-Then, the patient has a small, light-emitting device inserted into the region where his or her tumors are, and the light is activated—thus activating the cancer-fighting drugs right in the area they are needed.
+Photodynamic therapy (PDT) is an innovative treatment that has recently been approved for certain cancers, including malignant mesothelioma.
+For this cutting-edge treatment, a patient is injected with a specially designed drug.
+This drug travels to the area where the cancer is located but remains inert until activated by light.
+After the drug has been injected, a light emitting device is inserted into the region.
+This light activates the cancer-fighting drugs right in the area they are needed.

 What Are the Benefits to Photodynamic Therapy?

-PDT is minimally invasive by itself, and can be performed in an outpatient setting so that the patient can go home right after treatment rather than recuperating for days or even weeks in a hospital setting (as is the case with surgery).
-It is also a very precisely targeted method of treatment, so the cancer is affected without unnecessary damage being done to healthy tissues surrounding the tumor.
+PDT is minimally invasive and can be performed in an outpatient setting.
+This allows the patient to go home right after treatment rather than recuperating for days or even weeks in the hospital.
+In addition, PDT is a target treatment, so there is limited damage to healthy tissues surrounding the tumor.

-Financially speaking, PDT is very cost effective, as it costs far less than other, riskier, more-invasive treatments such as surgery.
-Due to its non-invasive and comparably non-hazardous nature, PDT is a treatment which can be repeated again and again, with little down time in between treatment sessions.
-Side effects are also quite minimally reported, and those that are (such as sun sensitivity for up to a month post-treatment) are relatively non-hazardous and do not tend to interfere with quality of life.
+PDT is also highly cost effective.
+It costs far less than other more-invasive treatments like surgery.
+Due to its non-invasive and comparably non-hazardous nature, PDT can be repeated with little time between treatment sessions.
+Side effects are few, and many patients report no adverse side effects.
+Potential complications, like sun sensitivity, are relatively non-hazardous and do not interfere with quality of life.

 Are There Risks Involved with Photodynamic Therapy?

 PDT is not entirely without side effects.
-Since it can induce photosensitivity of the skin and the eyes, sunburn and pain in the eyes when in a well-lit area for the month following treatment is a common side effect of PDT.
-Also, if the light used to activate the cancer-attacking drugs should penetrate nearby non-cancerous tissues in the body, those tissues may become inflamed and cause some discomfort for the person undergoing treatment.
-In pleural mesothelioma, this may mean coughing and difficulty breathing for a short time following treatment.
-For peritoneal mesothelioma, this sometimes manifests as abdominal pain or a burning sensation near the area that was targeted during treatment.
+It can induce photosensitivity, making sunburn and eye pain in well-lit areas problematic.
+Also, if the light used to activate the drugs penetrates non-cancerous tissues, those tissues may become inflamed.
+This inflammation can cause discomfort.
+In pleural mesothelioma, this may mean coughing and difficulty breathing.
+For peritoneal mesothelioma, this sometimes manifests as abdominal pain or a burning sensation near the area targeted during treatment.

 Photodynamic Therapy vs. Other Treatment Methods

-PDT has many benefits and few drawbacks as compared with other treatment methods typically used against mesothelioma.
+PDT has many benefits and few drawbacks compared with conventional methods of treatment.
 Here is a comparison between PDT and several other common cancer treatments used for malignant mesothelioma.

-PDT is far less invasive and less expensive than surgery, and requires far less down time following treatment than surgery.
-Surgery also typically leaves scarring, and carries with it many risks—the more invasive, the greater the risks—whereas PDT treatment rarely leaves scars and, due to its relatively non-invasive nature, can be carried out in an outpatient setting rather than a hospital setting.
+PDT is less invasive and more affordable than surgery.
+Recovery after treatment is faster and less difficult.
+Surgery also leaves scarring and carries several risks.
+The more invasive the surgery, the greater the potential risks.
+On the other hand, PDT treatment rarely leaves scars and can be carried out in an outpatient setting rather than a hospital.

-While PDT has a low incidence of unpleasant side effects, radiation therapy carries with it a long list of uncomfortable side effects.
-PDT is also very precisely targeted: it treats the area where the cancer is, leaving surrounding healthy tissues mostly intact and untouched, whereas radiation therapy has a deeper reach, and can have a negative impact on the health of tissues surround the area with the tumor.
+While PDT has a low incidence of unpleasant side effects, radiation therapy has a long list of them.
+In comparison, PDT is precisely targeted, treating the cancer directly while leaving healthy tissues mostly untouched.
+Radiation therapy has a deeper reach and can have a negative impact on healthy tissues surrounding the tumor.
 In other words, good, healthy tissue may be sacrificed during the course of radiation treatment.

 Who Are the Best Candidates for Photodynamic Therapy?

-PDT is most effective when it is used in cancers that are still localized—that is, those tumors which have been caught early on and have not yet spread out to other parts of the body.
-People diagnosed in Stage I or Stage II may be good candidates for PDT.
+PDT is most effective when used in cancers that are localized.
+Patients diagnosed in Stage I or Stage II may be good candidates for PDT.